Dannyrios226/SnapChatStarterForkable/README.md

-# Final Project Starter
+# Bitmigo Chatbot

-This will be the starter code for your final project!
-But first, we're going to spend a day making improvements to it.
-We'll use pull requests to manage this, and for that you'll need to be on your own branch.
-You can work in pairs or on your own.
+This is a chatbot that allows you to have a chat friend.
+You are able to talk to them as your own personal friend.

 ## Fork the Repository
 Click on the Fork button: This is usually found in the top-right corner of the repository's page.
 This will create a copy of the repository under your own GitHub account.

 ## Clone the Forked Repository
 1. Go to your forked repository on GitHub.
 2. Click on the green "Code" button and copy the command.
 3. Open your terminal or Git Bash and run it!
 It'll look like this: